World's largest 3D-printed neighborhood nears completion in Texas

 There was one other thing the 3D-printed walls seemed to protect against, however: a solid wireless internet connection.

-"These are really strong, thick walls.
-And that's what provides a lot of value for us as homeowners and keeps this thing well-insulated in a Texas summer, but the signal doesn't transfer through these walls very well," Nourzad said.
+"Obviously these are really strong, thick walls.
+And that's what provides a lot of value for us as homeowners and keeps this thing really well-insulated in a Texas summer, but signal doesn't transfer through these walls very well," Nourzad said.

 To alleviate this issue, an ICON spokeswoman said most Wolf Ranch homeowners use mesh internet routers, which broadcast a signal from multiple units placed throughout a home, versus a traditional router which sends a signal from one device.